emaicus/Rangers-and-Ruffians/src/assets/markdown/rulebook.md

 #### Ability Definition

 *   __Action Type:__ Each ability specifies whether it requires an action, offhand action, reaction, or free action to use.
-These action types are detailed in the combat chapter (xx)
+These action types are detailed in the combat chapter.

 *   __Action Point Cost:__ Many abilities cost one or more action points to use.